leminhviett/Backend-Undergrad/DB-Fundamental/SQL perf explained.md

 Normally data in table is stored in a heap structure, which is stored statically whenever db finds a sufficient space to store new data.

-Clustered index is B-tree which stored the real-data without the heap table.
+Clustered index is B-tree which **stores the real-data** without the heap table.

 **Advantage**: